xeidoo/ansible-deployment/README.md

 /home/{{ deployment_user }}/{{ deployment_name }}/{{ deployment_version }}
 /home/{{ deployment_user }}/{{ deployment_name }}/current -> /home/{{ deployment_user }}/{{ deployment_name }}/{{ deployment_version }}
 ```

-**Reslovers** Resolvers are where your artificats are stored i.e. git,s3, ... can be extended if needed
+**Resolvers** Resolvers are where your artificats are stored i.e. git,s3, ... can be extended if needed

 **Dependency** If you need to do dependency managment after deployment. i.e. composer, pip, ... hopefully you dont and only deploy binary artifacts, but legacy is legacy :(